Small permutation classes: Calculations

-As with the previous cases, it suffices to compute the lower growth rates of these two classes, which are equal to each other and to the lower growth rates of the gridded permutations in them by Proposition~\ref{gridded-gr}.
-Thus we count only the gridded permutations in $\Grid\left( \right)$.
+We therefore need to count permutations contained in the closures of such structures.
+Note that these classes are \emph{not} grid classes, because the copies of $21$ on the left are not allowed to interleave with the entries on the right.
+Still, it makes sense to refer to the line dividing the $\oplus 21$ side of such permutations from the other side as a ``gridding'', and Proposition~\ref{gridded-gr} easily extends to this context, so we need only count the gridded permutations.
+As there are the same number of gridded permutations no matter whether the entries in part $B$ are increasing or decreasing, we assume that they are increasing.

-We encode these permutations using the alphabet $\{\ell_1,\ell_{21},r\}$ where $\ell_1$ denotes a single entry in the left-hand section, $\ell_{21}$ denotes an interval order isomorphic to $21$ in this section, and $r$ denotes a single entry in the right-hand section, reading from bottom to top.
-For example, the permutation shown in Figure~\ref{fig-li-ld} corresponds to the word $\ell_{21}rr\ell_1\ell_{21}r\ell_{21}rrr\ell_1\ell_1$.
+We encode these gridded permutations reading bottom to top, using the alphabet $\{\ell_1, \ell_{21}, r\}$, where $\ell_1$ denotes a single entry on the left, $\ell_{21}$ denotes an interval order isomorphic to $21$ on the left, and $r$ denotes a single entry on the right.
 In this manner, the gridded permutations in this class correspond precisely to the language $\{\ell_1,\ell_{21},r\}^*$.
-To enumerate these permutations we assign a weight of $x$ to the letters $\ell_1$ and $r$ and a weight of $x^2$ to $\ell_{21}$ and compute the weight-generating function for this language to be $1/(1-2x-x^2)$, giving the following.
+To enumerate these gridded permutations we assign a weight of $x$ to the letters $\ell_1$ and $r$ and a weight of $x^2$ to the letter $\ell_{21}$.
+The weight-generating function for this language is then $1/(1-2x-x^2)$, which gives the following proposition \footnote{With a bit more work, it is possible to show that this class of permutations is